0 Recently Viewed Program(s)

 1.5

-In this course, the learner will obtain the skills necessary to interact with information technology personnel and understand modern information systems analysis techniques related to healthcare.
-Project management skills are integral to any systems implementation and are taught to enhance the student’s ability to work in a team environment.
+In this course the learner will obtain the skills necessary to interact with information technology personnel and understand modern information systems analysis techniques as they relate to healthcare.
+Project management skills are an integral part of any systems implementation and are taught to enhance the student's ability to work in a team environment.

 Pre-requisites: